 - ENGELS: Black Hellebore, Christmas Rose, Christe Herbe, Melampode.

 - ENGELS: Black hellebore.
-Christmas Rose, Alrschen, Brenfuss, white frost, fire herb, Lenten roses, snow rose, evil weed, Christmas Rose, wolf tooth, Wrangblume.
+Christmas Rose, Alrschen, Brenfuss, Eisblume, fire herb, Lenten roses, snow rose, evil weed, Christmas Rose, wolf tooth, Wrangblume.

 - FRANS: Elle Drilling noir, hellebore noire, Rose-de-Nol.